 Much of our early discussion centered around promoting and encouraging joint initiatives between philatelic societies and organizations.
-We talked about the potential that existed for such opportunities at philatelic events; our initial efforts targeted PIPEX 2024 held in Clackamas, Oregon, May 3-5.
+We talked about the potential that existed for such opportunities at philatelic events and our initial efforts targeted PIPEX 2024 held in Clackamas, Oregon, May 3-5.
 In September of 2023, I contacted the executive of PIPEX, asking if they would be willing to work with the convening societies in creating a collaborative focus.
 The PIPEX leadership team was extremely supportive; thus, I felt comfortable reaching out to the other societies.
-By December, a Zoom meeting was held to explore jointly created sessions that would be part of the show program.
+By December, a zoom meeting was held to explore jointly created sessions that would be part of the show program.
 Many important questions were raised in association with youth in philately, leveraging the collective reach of partnering groups and promoting education and sharing of knowledge.
 My challenge became shaping two focus sessions that would yield meaningful outcomes.

-The first session held at PIPEX focused upon the importance of quality research, the challenges inherent in such research and advice based upon research experiences and learning.
+PIPEX was very supportive in scheduling our two 90 minute sessions to minimize conflicts with key show elements.
+One session focused upon the importance of quality research, the challenges inherent in such research and advice based upon research experiences and learning.
 Each society brought a slightly different perspective.
-Colin Fraser of the Rhodesian Study Circle provided a case study of collaborative research related to the "Waterlow & Sons Questions," in which six philatelic societies worked together over several years to ultimately come to conclusions that had stumped collectors for years.
-In another part of the presentation, the Military Postal History Society demonstrated how knowledge of research techniques and archive sources helped to explain the intimate details of a cover that managed to cross the Pacific Ocean four times during 1914 in pursuit of the recipient who was in a Japanese POW camp.
+Colin Fraser of the Rhodesian Study Circle provided a case study of collaborative research related to the 'Waterlow & Sons Questions'.
+Six philatelic societies worked together over several years to ultimately attain understandings that had stumped collectors for years.
+Another part of the presentation saw the Military Postal History Society use one particular cover to explore how knowledge of research techniques and archive sources helped to explain the intimate details of a cover that managed to cross the Pacific Ocean four times during 1914 in pursuit of the recipient who was in a Japanese POW camp.

-I designed the second session for the convening societies to be able to share their successes.
-Within minutes I could feel a positive synergy and comfort in the room, with probing questions that just elicited further sharing.
+I designed the second session to support the sharing of the successes that each convening society was experiencing.
+Within minutes one could feel a positive synergy in the room with comfort emerging in asking probing questions that just elicited further sharing.
 Creativity was being sparked!
 I was delighted with the degree of participant preparation and the richness of the sharing that was embraced by the group.
-It was refreshing to hear the strategies to capture the knowledge base of society members and share it with others, beyond the membership of the society itself.
-John Hotchner, on behalf of the Auxiliary Markings Club, distributed a handout titled "Top ten things to pursue to guarantee a successful society" that sparked much interest and discussion.
+It was refreshing to hear the strategies being deployed to capture the knowledge base of society members and to facilitate sharing it with others even beyond the membership of the society itself.
+John Hotchner, on behalf of the Auxiliary Markings Club, distributed a handout entitled "Top Ten things to pursue to guarantee a successful society" that sparked much interest and discussion.
 The importance of "collaboration" was quickly added to his list.
-I subsequently developed a one-page tool to help societies assess their potential for success.
+I subsequently developed a one page tool to help societies assess their potential for success.